Exercises for Chapter 10

 - Respondent names that contain the string

-- Respondent names that match the string
+abc - Respondent names that match the string

-For this, recall that the LIKE
+For this, recall that the LIKE operator may be useful.

-, repeat the two operations, and measure again the execution time.
+Next, create an index on respondent_name, repeat the two operations, and measure again the execution time.
 What do you observe?
 Where is the index most helpful?

 Exercise 4: Database Privileges at the Column Level

 In this exercise, we will deal again with database privileges that we have covered in the chapter.
-Recall that we have set up an additional user other
+Recall that we have set up an additional user other, and we gave this user the privilege to SELECT and to UPDATE the surveys table.
+At the end of the chapter, we revoked all these privileges, so the user can no longer access the table in any way:

 dbExecute(db, "REVOKE ALL PRIVILEGES ON survey FROM other")

-serves as a research assistant in a project, and you would like this person to update the survey data.
+Let us now assume that user other serves as a research assistant in a project, and you would like this person to update the survey data.
 However, you would like to limit the changes this user can perform to a single column, such that the existing table remains unchanged.
 Can you use the PostgreSQL online documentation to find out how to do this?
 Hint: Since UPDATE requires the user to also reference the column names, you need to also grant SELECT privileges.
-As in the chapter, make sure to open again a second connection db1
+As in the chapter, make sure to open again a second connection db1, which connects as user other.